Supersocial/StyngrSdk/README.md

 StyngrService:SetConfiguration({
     apiKey = "...",
     appId = "...",
+	boombox = {
+		textureId = "..."
+	}
 })
 ```

+You'll need to provide a `textureId` for the boombox.
+This is the "skin" that's applied to the physical boombox that's shown when a Player is listening to music.

 **This code should be run somewhere before the** `StyngrSdk` **is interacted with**